danielleithinger/EAMPrototyping/Mock HASEL Creation/README.md

     ![Fusion360 Screenshot 2](<Images/Fusion360 Screenshot 2.png>)

 3. Use the offset tool twice with normal geometry to make the path have a total width equal to your 3D printing wall thickness.
+My wall thickness is set to 0.4 mm.
     - If you don't know what your wall thickness is, you can find it in your slicing software.
 In Cura it is labled as "Wall Thickness" in the print settings.
     - If you want to heat seal multiple times around your HASEL chamber, make the total width that multiple of your wall thickness.
 I am heat sealing twice around in this example.